dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

 * upvote the witness with our funds
 * sign blocks

-From this point on, we will no longer require interaction with BitShares 0.9.
+From this point on, we will no longer require interaction with DBXChain 0.9.

 ### Download the genesis block (only for testnet)